 We calculate our provision for income taxes at the end of each interim reporting period on the basis of an estimated annual effective tax rate adjusted for tax items that are discrete to each period.

-The effective tax rate of 25.1% differs from the U.S. statutory rate of 21.0% in the three-month period ended May 1, 2022, primarily due to the non-recognition of the tax benefit of losses that, in certain jurisdictions, have been offset by valuation allowances, non-U.S. pre-tax income being taxed at higher statutory rates in the non-U.S. jurisdictions, and the establishment of uncertain tax positions in non-U.S. jurisdiction.

-The effective tax rate of 18.5% in the three-month period end May 2, 2021, differs from the U.S. statutory rate of 21.0% primarily due to changes in forecasted jurisdictional earnings.
+The table below sets forth the primary reasons that our effective income tax rates differed from the U.S. statutory tax rates in effect during the three and nine-month periods ended July 31, 2022, and August 1, 2021.

-The effective tax rate of 25.5% in the six-month period ended May 1, 2022, differs from the U.S. statutory rate of 21.0% primarily due to the non-recognition of the tax benefit of losses that, in certain jurisdictions, have been offset by valuation allowances, non-U.S. pre-tax income being taxed at higher statutory rates in the non-U.S. jurisdictions, and the establishment of uncertain tax positions in non-U.S. jurisdiction.

-The effective tax rate of 20.5% differs from the U.S. statutory rate of 21.0% in the six-month period ended May 2, 2021, primarily due to changes in forecasted jurisdictional earnings, the benefits of investment credits in certain foreign jurisdictions, which were partially offset by the non-recognition of taxes or benefits that, in certain jurisdictions, have been offset by valuation allowances.
+Reporting Period U.S. Statutory Tax Rates Photronics Effective Tax Rates Primary Reasons for Differences Three months ended July 31, 2022 21.0% 26.9% Non-recognition of the tax benefit of losses that, in certain jurisdictions, have been offset by valuation allowances; non-U.S. pre-tax income being taxed at higher statutory rates in non-U.S. jurisdictions; and the establishment of uncertain tax positions in non-U.S. jurisdiction.
+Three months ended August 1, 2021 21.0% 24.4% Changes in forecasted jurisdictional earnings; benefits of investment credits in certain foreign jurisdictions, partially offset by valuation allowance activity.
+Nine months ended July 31, 2022 21.0% 26.1% Non-recognition of the tax benefit of losses that, in certain jurisdictions, have been offset by valuation allowances; non-U.S. pre-tax income being taxed at higher statutory rates in non-U.S. jurisdictions; and the establishment of uncertain tax positions in non-U.S. jurisdiction.
+Nine months ended August 1, 2021 21.0% 22.4% Changes in forecasted jurisdictional earnings; benefits of investment tax credits in certain foreign jurisdictions, partially offset by valuation allowance activity

+Uncertain Tax Positions